Ricardosgeral/relier/README.md

 Here, you can edit the test inputs:
 - *CSV filename* textbox - name of the CSV file to be saved.
-- *Google sheets* checkbox - select this, if you want to send data to Google sheets.
+- *Google Sheets* checkbox - select this, if you want to send data to Google Sheets.
 - *Spreadsheet* textbox - name of the Google spreadsheet (the name of the worksheet = *CSV filename*).
 - *email* textbox - email to where a link, to access the Google spreadsheet, will be sent.
 - *Test time* textbox - duration of the test, in minutes (if set equal to 0 -> records data 'forever').